SEL-Columbia/bamboo-examples/docs/water_points.rst

 Broken Water Points
 ===================

-Using mobile phones to help monitor broken water points is a common use case for ICT in development.

 In this example, we'll show you how bamboo with a mobile reporting platform like formhub could be used to help you monitor the functionality of water points.

 Create the Water Point Report